pil0u/lewagon-aoc/README.md

 - linters (RuboCop, ERBLint)
 - security tools (brakeman, bundler-audit)
 - tests (soon™)
-- auto-deploy to Fly
+- auto-deploy ephemeral app

 Your PR should pass the linters, the security checks and the tests (soon™) to be merged.
-The app is automatically deployed in a production-like environment where you can double-check your changes: https://lewagon-aoc-pr.fly.dev/.
+The app is automatically deployed in a production-like environment with a fresh database where you can double-check your changes.

 ### Run on your machine